Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - compares them field-by-field against the Python validator's `build_jhv_meta(...)`

-The comparison covers the representative FITS/HDU cases drawn from the documented validation suite, including:
+The comparison covers the FITS/HDU cases from the documented validation suite,
+including:

 - `TAN`
 - `ARC`